Cowboys run over Eagles, take 1st in NFC East with 37-10 win | New Country 923

 Dallas Goedert fumbled on a hit from Jaylon Smith at the end of an 8-yard catch on the opening possession, and Maliek Collins recovered at the Philadelphia 45.
 Five plays later, receiver Tavon Austin took an option pitch 20 yards for the score.

-After Wentz fumbled on the sack by Lawrence, and Antwaun Woods recovered, Elliott ran over Jenkins on the next play on what was ruled a 14-yard score before replay showed his knee down at the 1.
-Elliott scored on the next play.
+After Wentz fumbled on the sack by Lawrence, and Antwaun Woods recovered, Elliott ran over Jenkins on the next play, then scored from the 1 after this initial TD was overturned.

+“It starts with me,” Pederson said.
+“This is one of those games that I take personal from that standpoint.
+I’ve got to get that fixed.”

 Dallas finished with 189 yards rushing, 116 more than the average that the league’s No. 2 run defense was allowing.